Crunch (video games): 2000s: EA and Rockstar Games

 California's exemption changes stirred up debate within the industry for workers who thought they were being treated unfairly.
 Two lawsuits emerged against Electronic Arts (EA) as employees recognized they should not be categorized as exempt from overtime pay.
 One suit originated from artists that had worked on The Sims 2 that argued they had been forced to work overtime without compensation.
-A second lawsuit originated from a social media post by Erin Hoffman, posting anonymously under the name "EA Spouse", in 2004, describing the working hours her husband had faced at EA and how crunch time, initially proposed early in development as to get a heads-up on later stages, had been pushed as a long-term requirement throughout the development cycle for the employees.
+A second lawsuit originated from a social media post by Erin Hoffman, posting anonymously under the name "EA Spouse", in 2004, describing the working hours her husband had faced at EA and how crunch time, initially proposed early in development as to get a leg up on later stages, had been pushed as a long-term requirement throughout the development cycle for the employees.
 Following Hoffman's blog, a 2004 survey by the International Game Developers Association (IGDA) found that less than 3% of respondents said that they did not work any overtime, and of those that did, nearly half did not receive compensation for it.
 EA ultimately settled both lawsuits, agreeing to pay back to the employees by 2006, and that it would reclassify some of its developers as hourly employees eligible for overtime but eliminating their stock options.
 However, the publicity around these suits lead to more discussion in the video game industry on the crunch culture.

 California changed its labor laws in 2008, in an attempt to keep high-tech industries from moving out of state or country; this included reducing the minimum salary to be exempt for computer-related jobs from the current to per year, which at that time fell under the average salary for video game developers.
 The labor laws also included a number of exacting provisions of what type of job functions were considered exempt, which covered most game development responsibilities.
 As a result, employees found it difficult to challenge crunch time through legal recourse.

 More visibility of the industry's crunch conditions occurred in January 2010, when a collective group of "Rockstar Spouses", the spouses of developers at Rockstar San Diego, posted an open letter criticizing the management of the studio for deteriorating working conditions for their significant others since March 2009, which included excessive crunch time.
 This was followed by several former Rockstar employees posting similar complaints of their time there.
 The IGDA considered that Rockstar's working conditions were exploitative and harmful.

 According to Virginia McArthur, a game executive at Endless Studios, as games shifted towards a digital format during the 2000s (which allowed studios to cut out production time of physical copies and focus more time on testing), there was a brief period of less crunch.
 However, as free-to-play games entered the market, it was common to see more rushed products with limited timelines requiring intense crunch to beat competitors to market.